-Pacoima Beautiful community members performing First/Last Mile walk audits.
-Photo credit: CityWorks Design
+Pacoima Beautiful community members performing first/last mile walk audits.
+Photo credit: Pacoima Beautiful

 THE EAST SAN FERNANDO VALLEY TRANSIT CORRIDOR is a long-term endeavor underway in the Northeast San Fernando Valley that will provide vital public transit infrastructure investments to the community.
 Anticipated to open for revenue service in 2028, this project will bring high-quality light rail transit service to improve mobility and access for residents of the Pacoima neighborhood and the Green Together project area.
-The project will also serve as a critical link between the busiest bus corridor in the Valley, the G Line (Orange) busway, two Metrolink lines, and the future Sepulveda Transit Corridor that will connect the San Fernando Valley to the Westside and, eventually, Los Angeles International Airport.
+The project will also serve as a critical link between the busiest bus corridor in the valley, the G Line (Orange) busway, two Metrolink lines, and the future Sepulveda Transit Corridor that will connect the San Fernando Valley to west Los Angeles and, eventually, the Los Angeles International Airport.

-The project is led by the Los Angeles County Metropolitan Transportation Authority (Metro) in partnership with Pacoima Beautiful for community engagement activities that fall within the Green Together project area.
+The project is being led by the Los Angeles County Metropolitan Transportation Authority in partnership with Pacoima Beautiful who will conduct the community engagement activities that fall within the Green Together project area.
 The leveraged portion of the project includes engineering and design services for three of the light rail stations and first/last mile planning for five of the light rail stations to identify projects to enhance the experience for people as they walk, bike, or roll to the stations or nearby destinations.